kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

 ### Step 5: Run a pipeline

 1. After a pipeline is created, it displays in the list below.
+The **Sync Status** colume shows the synchronization result between KubeSphere and Jenkins, and you can see the icon of **Success** if the synchronization is successful.
 Click it to go to its detail page.

    ![pipeline-list](/images/docs/devops-user-guide/using-devops/create-a-pipeline-using-a-jenkinsfile/pipeline-list.jpg)

+   {{< notice note >}}

+   You can click the three dots on the right side of the pipeline and then select **Copy Pipeline** to create a copy of it.
+If you need to concurrently run multiple pipelines that don't contain multiple branches, you can select all of those pipelines and then click **Run** to run them in a batch.

+   {{</ notice >}}

 2. Under **Activity**, three branches are being scanned.
 Click **Run** on the right and the pipeline runs based on the behavioral strategy you set.
 Select **sonarqube** from the drop-down list and add a tag number such as `v0.0.2`.
 Click **OK** to trigger a new activity.